whiprandolph/bestseller/Part 1 - What Are Healthy Cultures Like？/03 - Discovering Healthy Cultures Like the Ashaninka.md

 And it's not just trustworthiness -- I kept finding stories of incredible generosity, not just occasionally but as a normal way of life for the whole nation.

 Jesuit Christian missionaries in the 1600s noted that the Huron would never let someone go without food or shelter.
-When someone's house burned down in the Huron village Ossossane, their neighbors came together to build them a new one.
+When someone's house burned down in the Huron village Ossossane, their neighbors came together to build them a new one[xxx-duplicate story with chap 4].
 They did not have markets for trading or bartering, but instead embraced hospitality, gift-giving, and ceremonial exchanges.
 Visitors to a village were given food and shelter for as long as they wished to stay.

 The Huron would publicly announce whenever someone donated a large amount towards a feast, funeral, or ceremony, and this raised the donor's status.
 People thus enjoyed accumulating goods so that they could give away as much as possible, and thus earn their neighbors' gratitude.
 Feasts were common as people sought to build up their stash of food only to give it away.

 How amazing would it be to live in a society where people don't accumulate wealth to hoard it and enrich themselves, instead gathering wealth so they can give away as much as possible to their neighbors?
 This wasn't unique to the Huron.
 Martín Prechtel described how the Tzutujil Mayans had a "self-impoverished theocracy" where people "loved to get more than someone else, just so they could dress fancily and give it all away to be big."
-Prechtel wrote how the Tzutujil Mayans became leaders: "To get anywhere in traditional Mayan society, you had to work really hard to get wealth, get appointed to office without campaigning, and then give it all away."
-Each time a leader rose to a new level in their hierarchy, he or she gave away all their things so that they were equally as impoverished as everyone else.
+Prechtel wrote how the Tzutujil Mayans became leaders: "To get anywhere in traditional Mayan society, you had to work really hard to get wealth, get appointed to office without campaigning, and then give it all away."[xxx-duplicate story chap racism/hatred] Each time a leader rose to a new level in their hierarchy, he or she gave away all their things so that they were equally as impoverished as everyone else.

 These stories would have seemed almost unbelievable if I hadn't seen this sort of generosity with my own eyes during my time with the Ashaninka.

 All these stories showed me that the beauty of the Ashaninkas isn't unique.
 Every culture is unique in its own ways.
 But while every culture has its own unique ways of gathering food, every culture has some way of gathering food.
-Likewise, each of these beautiful cultures I found has had their own unique ways of maintaining a respectful way of life with each other -- but they all, one way or another, do or did maintain a respectful way of life among everybody.
-They embrace integrity and generosity, and have systems of conflict resolution that work while avoiding punitive police and prisons.
+Likewise, each of these beautiful cultures I found has had their own unique ways of maintaining a respectful way of life -- but they all, one way or another, do or did maintain a respectful way of life within the culture.
+They embrace integrity and generosity, and have systems of conflict resolution that work while avoiding unaccountable police and punitive prisons.
 Because generosity was or is so common, they didn't have rich people and poor people, and governments that pretend to serve the people while actually serving the rich.

 Still... how do all these nations maintain such a beautiful way of life?
 And why are some cultures so unhealthy in comparison, with widespread greed, corruption, poverty, disconnection from nature, and untrustworthy behavior?
 What lessons could I learn from the Ashaninka and all these other cultures about how to live in such a beautiful way?

+### References

+[xxx-duplicate story with chap 4]

+[xxx-duplicate story chap racism/hatred]